Secondary – Malaysian National Curriculum

 - Science (Biology, Chemistry & Physics)

-This wide range of subjects is complemented by our status as a certified Dual Language Program school, meaning that we are one of a select group of National-type schools in Malaysia to offer Mathematics and Science subjects in both Bahasa Melayu and English.
+This wide range of subjects is complemented by our status as a certified Dual Language Programme school, meaning that we are one of a select group of National-type schools in Malaysia to offer Mathematics and Science subjects in both Bahasa Melayu and English.
 In addition, students also have the option to pursue Chinese Language lessons and take the relevant examination in PT3 and SPM.
 We even offer proficient Chinese language students the chance to sit for the internationally recognised Chinese Proficiency Tests, conducted by the Confucius Institute (Hanban).

 Ultimately, all Secondary students work towards two crucial standard national public examinations: